-Corn snakes get viruses and diseases, just like we do.
-Both viral and bacterial infection can cause problems for a snake.
-One such issue is IBD or Inclusion Body Disease, which affects constrictors.
-A paper in the Journal of Exotic Pet Medicine examined IBD to find out what caused it (because until relatively recently, nobody knew).
+Corn snakes get viruses and diseases.
+Both viral and bacterial infections can cause problems for a snake.
+One such issue is Inclusion Body Disease (IBD), which affects constrictors.

-IBD causes a range of unpleasant symptoms: staring upwards, breathing problems and paralysis among them.
-As it turns out, IBD is caused by a virus in the arenavirus family, which causes infections in humans too (hemorrhagic fever, to be precise).
+IBD causes a range of unpleasant symptoms: staring upwards, breathing problems and paralysis.
+IBD is caused by a virus in the arenavirus family, which causes infections in humans too (hemorrhagic fever).

-If any snake has IBD, it’s advised to keep them quarantined.
+If any snake has IBD, keep them quarantined.
 It’s highly contagious, and will easily pass from one snake to another in the same vivarium.

-These are paramyxoviruses, which act even quicker than arenaviruses, and can kill your pet or pets within a week.
-Anything that lessens the chances of that happening is a good thing.
+There is another virus that causes almost identical symptoms, but comes from a different virus family.
+These are paramyxoviruses, which act even quicker than arenaviruses, and can kill your corn within a week.

 What Snakes Can Live Together?

 You can house rat snakes together, so long as they’re the same size.
 It’s also best if they’re different sexes (see the section below).
 But, there aren’t any snakes that should live together.